ie3-institute/simosaik_dev/README.md

-# simonaAPI_dev
+# simosaik_dev
-Development repository for simona and simonaAPI
+Development repository for simona and simonaAPI and the coupling with mosaik (https://gitlab.com/mosaik)